verlenmot/weather-project/architecture-documentation/API/API-documentation.md

 The limits are reset at midnight UTC.

 Data available for -6H in the past and beyond 4.5 days in the future.
-Calls restricted to timesteps of 1 day, 1 hour or realtime.
+Forecast calls are restricted to timesteps of 1 hour, for the next 120 hours, our 1 day for the next 5 days.
+Realtime changes every minute.

 ### Calls